 5. Are there specific types of deep sea fishing lures?

 Saltwater fishing gear can change depending on what type of fishing you do.
 Ground fish favor heavy jigs, tuna like bluefish or mackerel, sharks like bloody chum, and marlin and mahi like skirted lures with different shaped heads.
 A variety of darters, jet heads, slants or cups work well.
+You can also use different types of deep sea fishing lures depending on the fish species you are trying to catch.

 6. How to deep sea fish?